Lyudmila Narusova: Political career

 Narusova entered Russian politics when she was elected to the State Duma in 1995.
 She was a member of "Our Home – Russia" faction until 2006.
 Since 2000, Narusova became a host of TV-show "Freedom of speech" at St. Petersburg branch of RTR.

 In October 2002, she was elected a member of the Federation Council of Russia from Tuva Republic.
 Since 2010, Narusova served as a senator from Bryansk Oblast, but she was dismissed by Nikolay Demin, a former governor of Bryansk Oblast.
 In 2016, she became a member of the Federation Council of Russia from Tuva Republic for a new term.

 In 2013, Narusova was expelled from the Fair Russia party.
 However, she later claimed she had never formally been a member of a party.

+Narusova did not vote in favour of the pension reform in 2018.

 Criticism of invasion of Ukraine

 In response to 2022 Russian invasion of Ukraine, Narusova on 27 February stated in a television interview: "I do not identify myself with those representatives of the state that speak out in favor of the war.
 I think they themselves do not know what they are doing.
 They are following orders without thinking."
 She also stated that Russian soldiers in Ukraine lay "unburied; wild, stray dogs gnawing on bodies that in some cases cannot be identified because they are burned."
-On 4 March Narusova told the Federation Council, in livestreamed proceedings, of the heavy losses Russian forces were suffering in Ukraine.
+On 4 March, Narusova told the Federation Council, in livestreamed proceedings, of the heavy losses Russian forces were suffering in Ukraine.
 She claimed to know of a 100-strong Russian conscript company of whom "only four were left alive" when the unit was withdrawn.
+She criticized the censorship law about "discrediting" Russian Armed Forces and its operations.
+In 2023, she was the only one to abstain voting for electronic draft in the Russian army mobilization.

 Family

-Narusova is the widow of Anatoly Sobchak (1937—2000), who was a prominent Russian politician, mentor and teacher of both Vladimir Putin and Dmitry Medvedev, and the mother of Ksenia Sobchak (born 1981), who is widely known in Russia as a presenter on Dom-2 and other TV shows.
+Narusova is the widow of Anatoly Sobchak (1937–2000), who was a prominent Russian politician, mentor and teacher of both Vladimir Putin and Dmitry Medvedev, and the mother of Ksenia Sobchak (born 1981), who is widely known in Russia as a presenter on Dom-2 and other TV shows.